 Veneers can be used to improve the shape or colour of teeth that are broken down or significantly discoloured.

 Your dentist can discuss with you, whether a veneer would be a suitable treatment in your individual case.

 What happens when I have veneers?

-Veneer cases require careful planning to ensure we achieve a result that will both work well in the long term and to ensure you are happy with the finished appearance of your teeth.
+Veneer cases require careful planning, to ensure that we achieve a result that will work well in the long term and will ensure you are happy with the finished appearance of your teeth.

 Your dentist will discuss the treatment and options with you, checking that you understand the procedure and will answer any questions you may have.

-We will need an up to date X-ray of your tooth/teeth to check that the roots are healthy and the foundations strong before commencing on the process of preparing your tooth/teeth for veneers.
+We will need an up to date X-ray of your tooth/teeth to check that the roots are healthy and the foundations are strong before commencing any treatment.

 Composite veneers are usually placed at a single visit as they are built up directly onto the tooth and then polished.
 They do not require impressions to be taken.

 For porcelain or Emax veneers the procedure itself will typically take two appointments: